Connecting with History is being used successfully by

 Why Choose Connecting with History Co-ops?

 One of our core values is flexibility.
 Our materials are adaptable to your group's needs.
-Co-ops using Connecting with History range in size from families to twenty or more!
+Co-ops using Connecting with History range in size from three families to twenty or more!

 We go far beyond just memorization.
 By using engaging books and hands-on activities, we foster a love of learning and bring history to life!